jhpyle/docassemble/_docs/api.md

    dictionary, but you do not want to trigger any side effects by causing the interview to be evaluated.
  - `delete_variables` (optional): a [JSON] array in which the items are names of variables to be deleted with [`del`].
 The deletion of these variables happens after the `variables` are assigned.
+(If your request has the `application/json` content type, you do not need to convert the array to [JSON].)
  - `file_variables` (optional): if you are uploading one or more files, and the name of the `DAFileList` variable cannot be passed as the name of the file upload, you can set `file_variables` to a